nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

  2. Search for `Appointment` resources for the `Patient` resource.
  3. Choose an `Appointment` resource and update it's `description`, `comment` or `reason` details.

+{% include important.html content="The Appointment Management capability pack is aimed at administration of a patients appointments.
+As a result of IG requirements the amend appointments capability has been restricted to future appointments, additional details are available on the [Design Decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}

 ## Security ##

 - GP Connect utilises TLS Mutual Authentication for system level authorization.